-Total digital revenue increased by \$41 million, or 41%, from the \$100 million for the three months ended December 31, 2006.
+Total digital revenues increased by \$41 million, or 41%, from \$100 million for the three months ended December 31, 2006.
 Excluding the favorable impact of foreign currency exchange rates, total digital sales increased by \$38 million.
 Total digital revenue represented 14% and 11% of consolidated revenues for the three months ended December 31, 2007 and December 31, 2006, respectively.
-Total digital revenues for the three months ended December 31, 2007 were comprised of U.S. revenues of \$95 million, or 67% of total digital revenues, and international revenues of \$47 million, or 33% of total digital revenues.
-Total digital revenues of \$65 million, or 65% of total digital revenues, and international revenues of \$35 million, or 35% of total digital revenues.
+Total digital revenues for the three months ended December 31, 2007 were comprised of U.S. revenues of \$95 million, or 67% of total digital revenues, and international revenues of \$47 million, or 65% of total digital revenues.
+Total digital revenues of \$35 million, or 35% of total digital revenues.
 Total digital revenues for the three months ended December 31, 2007 also included \$1 million of intersegment eliminations.